How to Become an Appraiser in Alaska

 Governing Agency

-How much do residential appraisers earn in Alaska?
+How much do home appraisers make in Alaska?

 Alaska Appraiser License: Certified General

-Certified General Appraisers in Alaska hold a versatile credential without exceptions or limitations.
+Certified General Appraisers (or commercial appraisers) in Alaska hold a versatile credential without exceptions or limitations.
 This means they’re qualified to appraise a wide array of properties, ranging from single-family homes and multi-family units to farmland, industrial sites, and commercial properties.
 It’s an all-encompassing certification that allows for diverse appraisal assignments.

-Step 1: Complete 304 hours of required education (including the initial 79 hours as a Trainee)
+Step 1: Complete 304 total hours of required education (including the initial 79 hours to become a Trainee).

-Step 2: Accumulate 3,000 hours of acceptable appraisal experience within 18 months, with at least 1,500 hours in non-residential property.
+Step 2: Accumulate 3,000 hours of acceptable appraisal experience in no fewer than 30 months, with at least 1,500 hours in non-residential property.

-Step 3: Submit your experience and education information and apply to sit for the National Uniform Licensing and Certification Exam
+Step 3: Submit your application to sit for the National Uniform Licensing and Certification Exam, including proof of education and experience, to the Alaska Board of Certified Real Estate Appraisers.

-Hold a bachelor’s degree from an accredited college or university.
+You must also hold a Bachelor’s degree or higher from an accredited college or university.

 Online Info